2024 Favorites

 I pulled back on the frequency so that we’re only posting once a week – every Monday – with some special exceptions.
 Not nearly as many short stories as I was reading before, but still a nice selection and a nice way to keep the website community here going without monopolizing too much of my decreasingly available time.

 I’m excited to head into another new year of stories.
-There is neverending supply of great work from long ago to continue digging through, but I’m also very energized and inspired by where the form is going.
+There is a neverending supply of great work from long ago to continue digging through, but I’m also very energized and inspired by where the form is going.
 There are a ton of new writers out there doing great things, pushing boundaries of what short stories can be.
 I’m not sure I would have said that three or four years ago.

 OK, on to a wonderful 2025, and, as is tradition at SSMT, here is a list of all the stories featured on the site during the past year – in order only by how much I liked them.